Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle6](/documentation/images/CreateAssetBundle6.PNG)

 ## 3D Prefabs
-Turn the two objects into prefabs by dragging them from the **SampleScene** panel to the **Prefabs** folder created above.
+Turn the two objects into prefabs by dragging them one by one from the **SampleScene** panel to the **Prefabs** folder created above.
 ### Image - Prefabs:
 ![CreateAssetBundle7](/documentation/images/CreateAssetBundle7.PNG)

-Make sure both prefabs do not have any transformations, e.g.:
+Make sure both prefabs have zero transforms, e.g.:
 ### Image - Transform:
 ![CreateAssetBundle8](/documentation/images/CreateAssetBundle8.PNG)